THE TARIFA BLOG

 The Tarifa Kiting & Cycling Blog

-As Another Hard Day at the Office has moved its office from the moutains of Serre Chevalier to Tarifa for five weeks I've sort of been inspired to take up a regular blog on here whislt we're in Tarifa for five weeks, not least because of a few incidents over the last couple of days, so as ever as they say a picture paints a thousand words etc etc
+As Another Hard Day at the Office moved its office from the moutains of Serre Chevalier to Tarifa for five weeks I was sort of been inspired to take up a regular blog whilst we were there Tarifa for five weeks, not least because of a few incidents when we first arrived, as ever as they say a picture paints a thousand words etc etc

 Over the weekend Tarifa is a bit of a destination for the Spanish.